-I have located, observed and sorted through 1000’s of crabapple trees with one thing in mind…..attracting and holding whitetail deer!!
-My observations focused on the traits of early producing, heavy fruit production, fast vigorous growth, extended bloom times, dependable fruit production, varied drop times, good taste, and most important deer usage!!
-I focused on trees that I wanted to graft (genetic clone) and plant on my properties.
+I have located, observed, and sorted through 1000’s crabapple trees with one thing in mind.
+Attracting and holding whitetail deer!!
+My observations focused on the traits of early production, heavy fruit production, vigorous growth, extended bloom times, dependable fruit production, various drop times, good taste, and most crucial, deer usage!!
+I focused on trees I wanted to graft (genetic clone) and plant on my properties.
 Crabapple trees like the Road Kill Crab™ in the picture to the right or below.
-Trees such as this one and many other crabapple trees we have for sale truly some of the best crabapple trees for wildlife, if you like heavy and consistent fruit production with an atractive taste.
+Trees such as this one and many other available crabapple trees are truly some of the best for wildlife if you like heavy and consistent fruit production with an attractive taste.
 Click Here or on that little blue button that says online shop to see all varieties of crabapple varieties.

 Click for full chart

 2-3′ ( 3/8″ dia.)
 These trees will have a good root system.
 They will be whips around 3′ high with a trunk diameter of 3/8″.

 3-5′ ( 1/2” dia.)
 These trees will have a good root system with some possible branching but will mainly be whips.
 They will range in height between 3′ to 5′ with around a 1/2″ trunk diameter.

 4-6′ (+ 1/2” dia.)
 These trees will have an extensive root system and typically have multiple branches, but many will be solid whips.
 They will range in height between 4′ and 6′ with a 1/2″ to 3/4″ trunk diameter.